farhad3329/FNP-Sales-Analysis-Excel/README.md

 ---

+## 🧩 Business Problem

+Ferns & Petals is a popular gifting brand offering products such as cakes, flowers, plants, and personalized gifts.
+Despite its wide presence, the company faces several key challenges related to sales performance, customer behavior, and operational efficiency.

+### 🔻 Key Challenges

+* Unclear sales trends across months, cities, and product categories
+* No clear visibility of top-performing products and occasions
+* Delivery time fluctuations affecting customer satisfaction
+* Inconsistent revenue across festivals and special occasions
+* Limited understanding of gender-wise and city-wise customer behavior
+* Lack of actionable insights from raw transactional data

+### 📌 Why This Analysis Was Needed

+The company aims to answer critical questions such as:

+* Which **product categories** drive the most revenue?
+* Which **cities** are performing well or underperforming?
+* How do **customer demographics** impact purchase behavior?
+* What **occasions** generate peak sales?
+* Where can **delivery operations** be improved?

+### 🎯 Business Goal

+Transform raw sales data into meaningful insights to help the company:

+* Improve marketing and promotional strategies
+* Optimize delivery operations
+* Identify and focus on high-performing products
+* Understand customer buying trends
+* **Boost overall sales performance**

+---

 ## 📘 Project Overview

 The **Ferns & Petals Sales Analysis** project analyzes sales performance across **products, categories, cities, occasions, customers, and time periods**.